exotol/AuTe-Framework/CONTRIBUTING.md

-#Contributing to ATF
+#Contributing to AuTe Framework

 ## Issues and Bugs
 If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting a ticket](https://opensource.guide/how-to-contribute/#opening-an-issue) to our GitHub issues.
-Even better, you can submit a Pull Request to our ATF project.
+Even better, you can submit a Pull Request to our AuTe Framework project.

 **Please see the Submission Guidelines below**.
 ## Feature Requests